Welcome to Intentional Health.

 Often, we may know what the healthier options are, but we don’t necessarily always remember, or choose them, and rarely think about the cumulative effects they may have on us later in life.

-Designed to complement these already overstretched public services, Intentional Health is simply a toolkit for churches to facilitate the learning about preventative health and wellbeing messages in a supportive and non-judgmental way.
+Designed to complement these already overstretched public services, Intentional Health is simply a toolkit for churches to facilitate the learning on preventative health and wellbeing messages in a supportive and non-judgmental way.

 The overwhelming message of Intentional Health is inspiring already established local communities to make informed healthy choices with sustainable peer support and encouragement, helping individuals take responsibility today, and choose to be intentional about their health for the future.